LunchBadger/loopback-connector-salesforce/README.md

 ## Contributing

 There are no coding standards or any proper tests set up for this project yet.
 We will eventually be implementing a strict JSLint setup into the build and some Jasmine tests.
-If you want to help with that, please issue a Pull Request.
+Also, there is a severe lack of comments in this code.
+It has been developed in something of a rush and will hopefully be tidied up in the future.
+If you want to help with any of that, please issue a Pull Request.

 Basically just use this project and if you run into issues you can fix, SCVO would be more than happy to accept your help.
 We have limited developers and many projects on the go, and at the end